jajunk/LightHouseLinuxMasterMDFiles/Shell Scripting Basics/Bash Loops.md

 Bash provides two main loop control statements:

-a) break: Exits the loop immediately
+- break: Exits the loop immediately
-b) continue: Skips the rest of the current iteration and moves to the next one
+- continue: Skips the rest of the current iteration and moves to the next one

 Example using both:
 ```bash